rpdistiso/launchiine/README.md

 ## Building using the Dockerfile
 Note: You must build libgui from `src/libgui` in this repository

 It's possible to use a docker image for building.
-This way you don't need anything installed on your host system.
+This way you don't need anything installed on your host system

 ```
 # Build docker image (only needed once)